Maestro-111/Project_Real/docs/evaluationDesign.md

 - room size total area
 - built year
 - sqft
 - month(sold date) \*1: reorganized based on price baseline instead of calendar month.
 Month 0 is 2 years ago, and month 24 is this month.
+Calculate 4 years of data.

 \*1 discrete values
+\*2 based to the feature baseline of the city and type of building

 ### 1.2 Evaluation based on features